Ortho K is Good for Athletes

 - Alleviate the need for Laser Vision Correction such as LASIK or PRK

-- Reduce longer term vision problems should Myopia continue to develop and stretch the retina (inner lining of the eye).
+- Reduce longer-term vision problems should Myopia continue to develop.

 Athletes who participate in the following sports should consider Orth-K:

 Regular contact lenses can work well for certain sports and are able to enhance vision acuity to enable peak performance.
 They can, however, dry out or wash out with the addition of heat or sweat and thereby create foggy, blurry or fluctuating vision.
 Sand, dust, or dirt can create soreness or abrasion and water splashes can cause the lens to move out of place.